 Skate on a date

 No winter bucket list would be complete without a skate on one of Manitoba's many rinks.
-Stop by each and every warming hut on The Forks Red River Mutual Trail or skate the oval In Brandon, Manitoba.
+Stop by each and every warming hut on The Forks Skating Trails or skate the oval In Brandon, Manitoba.
 There are also skating trails in Riding Mountain National Park!

 Relax at the spa